thegetty/artistryinbronze/content/conservation-and-analysis/38-argyropoulos.md

 type: essay
 contributor:
  - first_name: Vasilike
+   last_name: Argyropoulos<sup>*</sup>
+   affiliation: Technological Educational Institute of Athens, Department of Conservation of Antiquities & Works of Art, Ag.
+Spyridonos, Egaleo 12210, Greece, bessie@teiath.gr, 30-2105385459
+ - first_name: Soussani
-   last_name: Argyropoulos
+   last_name: Mavroforaki
-   affiliation: Technological Educational Institute of Athens
+   affiliation: Technological Educational Institute of Athens, Department of Conservation of Antiquities & Works of Art, Ag.
+Spyridonos, Egaleo 12210, Greece, bessie@teiath.gr, 30-2105385459
  - first_name: Maria
    last_name: Giannoulaki
-   affiliation: Technological Educational Institute of Athens
+   affiliation: Technological Educational Institute of Athens, Department of Conservation of Antiquities & Works of Art, Ag.
+Spyridonos, Egaleo 12210, Greece, bessie@teiath.gr, 30-2105385459
  - first_name: Stamatis C.
    last_name: Boyatzis
+   affiliation: Technological Educational Institute of Athens, Department of Conservation of Antiquities & Works of Art, Ag.
+Spyridonos, Egaleo 12210, Greece, bessie@teiath.gr, 30-2105385459
+ - first_name: Thanasis
+   last_name: Karabotsos
-   affiliation: Technological Educational Institute of Athens
+   affiliation: Technological Educational Institute of Athens, Department of Conservation of Antiquities & Works of Art, Ag.
+Spyridonos, Egaleo 12210, Greece, bessie@teiath.gr, 30-2105385459
  - first_name: Aggeliki
    last_name: Zacharopoulou
-   affiliation: National Technical University of Athens
+   affiliation: Department of Materials Science and Engineering, School of Chemical Engineering, National Technical University of Athens, 9 Heroon Polytechniou, Zografou, Athens, Greece
- - first_name: Giorgios
-   last_name: Moraitis
-   affiliation: EPCC Arc’Antique, Nantes
  - first_name: Elodie
    last_name: Guilminot
-   affiliation: EPCC Arc’Antique, Nantes
+   affiliation: EPCC Arc’Antique, 26 rue de la Haute Forêt, 44300 Nantes, France
 abstract: |
     The goal of the research is to find an alternative approach to stabilize chloride-contaminated copper-alloy artifacts, while retaining information preserved in the patina layers.
 Local electrolysis and the use of an alternative corrosion inhibitor, L-cysteine, were applied to treat bronze disease at specific locations on marine copper-alloy artifacts, while trying to preserve evidence of tinning on their surfaces.
 Cysteine as a nontoxic corrosion inhibitor has recently been tested and was found to be effective, but like all corrosion inhibitors, color changes to the patina can occur.
 Its application to intentionally tinned bronze surfaces was further investigated and combined with the application of local electrolysis using sodium sesquicarbonate to stabilize the areas where the surfaces are not covered with tin.
 The new approach was tested on a marine thirteenth-century copper-alloy cooking vessel excavated from a shipwreck found in the sea off the port of Rhodes in Greece.
 The approach was successful at stabilizing the object and no signs of active corrosion were visible one year after treatment.
 weight: 704